hashchange/jquery.scrollable/README.md

 New test files in the `spec` directory are picked up automatically, no need to edit the configuration for that.

+## Release Notes

+### v0.3.0

+- Added merge mode
+- Enabled use of merge, append modes in any queue
+- Fleshed out the test suite

+### v0.1.0 - 0.2.1

+- Initial development, documentation

 ## License

 MIT.